nivekithan/slate-devtools/slate-devtools/README.md

-# Project is in development, there a lot of bugs and lot of useful features are missing
+# Project is in development

 You can try the `slate-devtools` in your project by